Teryl/CTDepression/code_documentation.md

 # Game Engine Documentation

+## Running The Game
+- The following documentation below describes how the code makes the game run.

 ## Stage Loop:
 1. A number, `randN` is generated using `randomizeN(globalStage, enemyStatlist)`.
     - `randN` is the number displayed on the calculator that the player needs to get